 Guide12 hours Hamilton

-Lovers of sport, great food and wine are all part of a population of people who have a palpable sense of loyalty to their city, and with plenty to be proud of it’s no wonder they have made it home.
+Lovers of sport, great food, and wine make up the population of people who have a palpable sense of loyalty to their city, Hamilton.

 Join the growing throngs of visitors who know Hamilton is much more than meets the eye.
 A place where quirky cafés and world-class eateries are popping up in every alley, it’s worth taking the time to explore.